seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 from seldonian.models.models import BoundedLinearRegressionModel from seldonian.models import objectives

 def main():
     """ Test that the gpa regression example runs using the custom base node that calculates
-    CVaR alpha of the squared residual.
+    CVaR alpha of the squared error.
 Make sure safety test passes and solution is correct.

     Check that the actual value of the constraint (not the bound)